 CASA of Liberty/Chambers Counties conducts monthly training sessions during the day (Mon – Thurs from 9 am – 3 pm) and once a quarter training classes at night from 6 pm – 8 pm on a “floating” day chosen by the class and trainer.
-Classes are taught by CASA staff, volunteers, and experienced professionals from the various disciplines and agencies who work with foster children during the dependency process.
+Classes are taught by CASA staff, Advocates, and experienced professionals from the various disciplines and agencies who work with foster children during the dependency process.

 Step 4: Advocate!